Starting an email seems like no big deal, but your choice of words can have a massive impact on how the rest of your message is received.

 8. Good morning/afternoon/evening.

 Shorter openings are generally better, especially when one of your priorities is preserving formality.
-A “good morning” (substituted with the appropriate time of day) is all it takes to make your message warm.
+A “good morning” (substituted with the appropriate time of day) is all it takes to make your greeting warm.

 9. Allow me to introduce myself…

-This only works if you’re actually introducing yourself; your boss of 10 years probably won’t find this funny.
+This only works if you’re actually introducing yourself in a greeting email; your boss of 10 years probably won’t find this funny.
 It’s also a way to soften whatever your request is.
 Be sure to see our complete guide on how to introduce yourself in an email.

 10. How are you?